-Drone technologies promise widespread change, but local impacts.
+Drone tech promises widespread change, but local impacts.
 Working with Nesta, we helped five UK cities prioritise their needs and design a future with drones that works for their communities.

 Regulators, public services, businesses, technologists, and citizens all have different ideas about how drones could be used in the cities of the future.
 But right now, in the UK drones are limited in terms of where they can fly and how they can be used – especially when it comes to busy, complex urban environments.
 These restrictions keep people safe, but they also frustrate efforts to realise many potentially beneficial applications of an emerging technology.